Genkernel in 2023

 Exit on failure

-Shell scripts continue even if a commend returns error.
+Shell scripts continue even if a command returns error.
 To fail right away use:

 1